Peter Head: Bon Scott and Round and Round and Round EP

 On 20 October 1996, Head released the Bon Scott Round and Round and Round EP on Head Office Records (with label partner, radio announcer and musicologist David Woodhall).
 The original tracks were recordings from 1974.

 "The tracks were recorded for $40 which was all the studio time we could afford then" laughs Head.
 "Bon and I used to help each other out.
 I'd write music and he'd sing lyrics of my songs.
 Those were pioneering days.
 They were recorded at the first 8 track studio in Adelaide.
 I'd been carting the tapes around for twenty years and then I met Ted Yanni at Round Midnight and we started talking about new technology and what you could do with older material like this."

 "They were just rough demos and a few weeks later Bon went off to join AC/DC and that seemed to be it ...
 The fun of finishing off something first started 22 years ago really appealed to me", explained Head.
 In the case of "Carey Gulley", Woodhall had only a cassette dub.
 It was well received.

-For the remixing process, Head teamed up with producer Ted Yanni, another old friend of Bon's, who he felt could fulfil the design for the song that he had intended 22 years previous.
-Using the best technology available, Ted isolated the original vocal track from "Round And Round", then spending many months building an entirely new backing to the song, so it "sounded as though it was recorded today, rather than yesterday."
+For the remixing process, Head teamed up with producer Ted Yanni, another old friend of Bon's, who he felt could fulfill the design for the song that he had intended 22 years prior.
+Using the best technology available, Ted isolated the original vocal track from "Round And Round".
+He then spent many months building an entirely new backing track for the song so that it "sounded as though it was recorded today, rather than yesterday."
 The original version is also included on the CD single.
 It features former members of Headband and Fraternity.
-"Carey Gully" celebrates the Mount Lofty Rangers' stomping ground at the time.
-The whole project has been achieved by many people – musicians and technicians donating time, talent and studios to pay tribute to an old friend.
-The result is one of the best recordings available by Bon Scott, displaying a side to his vocal ability that was not as evident in subsequent releases.
+"Carey Gully" celebrates the Mount Lofty Rangers' stomping ground at that time.
+The entire project was achieved by many people - musicians and technicians donating their time, talent, and studios to pay tribute to an old friend.
+The result is one of the best recordings available by Bon Scott, displaying a side of his vocal ability that was not as evident in subsequent releases.